Wills & Estates

 Representation Agreements, Living Wills and Advance Medical Directives

 For health care decisions, you can choose to consider a Living Will, Representation Agreement or Advance Medical Directive.
 Living Wills aren’t a legally binding document, rather they are an expression of your wishes if the end is near.
-Sometimes having this in writing is helpful in providing guidance, or as evidece of your wishes to other family members.
+Sometimes having this in writing is helpful in providing guidance, or as evidence of your wishes to other family members.
 If you want to have a legally binding document appointing a decision maker for health care and personal care, then a section 9 Representation Agreement is your best tool.
 Advance Medical Directives and MOST forms (used at IHA), are less than ideal.
 If you don’t have a Representation Agreement, there is provision for you next of kin to have temporary decision maker status for your health care decisions (but not personal care), which for some people might be sufficient, for others the next of kin may not be who you would want.
 We will review these options with you, and you decide what you would like.

 Estimated Fees